Jaredharper1/Sortarr/README.md

 - Stale Tautulli refresh locks clear after `TAUTULLI_REFRESH_STALE_SECONDS` to avoid stuck matching
 - On first run after an upgrade, Sortarr clears caches and drops legacy Tautulli default env values so new defaults apply
 - When Tautulli matching runs in the background, the UI auto-refreshes to apply playback stats
-- Arr caches persist until Refresh Sonarr/Radarr data or Clear caches & rebuild is clicked
+- Arr caches persist until Refresh all data is clicked
 - When `PUID`/`PGID` are set, the container runs as that user and will chown the config/cache paths on startup.
 - Treat `Sortarr.env` as a secret; it stores API keys and optional basic auth credentials
-- `*_PATH_MAP` values can include multiple mappings separated by `|` (for example: `/movies:/mnt/movies | /anime:/mnt/anime`); the setup page supports adding multiple mappings per instance.
 - Basic auth is optional but recommended if exposed beyond your LAN
 - State-changing API requests require a CSRF token header (`X-CSRF-Token`) that matches the `sortarr_csrf` cookie; the UI handles this automatically
 - Designed for on-demand queries with persistent caching; the UI only polls while Tautulli matching finishes